 Nevertheless, the contemporary implications of past royal tours and places with royal associations continues to be of critical interest in seeking to understand how and why the British royal family maintains the level of fascination that they do for many people around the world in the curious psychological need for royal narratives and for imagined participation in royal lives.
-As Reed puts it, 'British and imperial identities remain culturally relevant long past the end of empire'.
-This comes across almost explicitly in the current 'Britain's Great' nation branding campaign and in the promotion of the UK for international tourism through the "corporate heritage branding" of which the royal family is a major component (Ornes and Maclaran 2016).
+As Reed puts it, 'British and imperial identities remained - and remain - culturally relevant long past the end of empire' (xxvi).
+This comes across almost explicitly in the current 'Britain's Great' nation branding campaign and in the promotion of the UK for international tourism through the 'corporate heritage branding' explored by Cele C. Ortes and Pauline Maclaran in their 2015 study Royal Fever: The British Monarch in Consumer AQ2 Culture (Oakland, CA: University of California Press), of which the royal family is a major \checkmark component.